conda/conda/docs/source/user-guide/tasks/manage-python.rst

 This lists all packages whose names contain the text ``python``.

-To list only the packages whose full name is exactly ``python``, add the ``--full-name`` option, in your Terminal window or an Anaconda Prompt,
+To list only the packages whose full name is exactly ``python``, add the ``--full-name`` option.
+In your Terminal window or an Anaconda Prompt,
 run:

 .. code::